partikelir/technocrat/readme.md

 ### DEVELOPMENT

-Two commands to get started hacking Pendrell:
+I develop Pendrell on a local OS X development environment provisioned with npm, gulp, gem, and bower.
+If you know your way around those tools here is how you get started:

 ```
 npm install
+bower install
 gem install sass
 ```

-Note: Compass is not included by default.

 To build Pendrell after modifications: `gulp`.

+Note: Compass is *not* included by default, nor is it required.

+*Fork this repo and you'll be able to receive updates as development continues.*

 ### PLUGINS

 The following plugins are not exactly dependencies but you will probably want to install them to get the most out of Pendrell:

-* [Ubik](https://github.com/synapticism/ubik), my all-purpose WordPress toolkit, designed for use with this very theme.
+* [Ubik](https://github.com/synapticism/ubik), my all-purpose WordPress toolkit, designed for use with this very theme. **Highly recommended!**
 * [My fork](https://github.com/synapticism/wp-post-formats) of Crowd Favorite's [WP-Post-Formats plugin](https://github.com/crowdfavorite/wp-post-formats).
 * [Regenerate Thumbnails](http://wordpress.org/extend/plugins/regenerate-thumbnails/) since this theme uses custom image sizes.
 * [Jetpack](https://github.com/Automattic/jetpack), especially for its Markdown module.